 His family of six sisters and two brothers were raised at Star Yard on Portsmouth, Ohio.
-His father died in the 1930s.
+It is known his father died in the 1930s.
 In 1940, his family was living at 376 Kellogg Street in Columbus, Ohio.
 To help support the family, he finished eighth grade and went to work as a laborer at a rock quarry.

 Charles was inducted into the U.S. Army on March 28, 1941, in Columbus.
 He was sent to Fort Knox, Kentucky, for basic training.
 After basic training, he was sent to Camp Polk, Louisiana, where he was assigned to the 753rd Tank Battalion.
 The battalion had been sent to Camp Polk from Fort Benning, Georgia.
 Maneuvers were taking place at the camp, but the 753rd did not take part of them.